ipa320/jenkins_setup/README.md

 **TODO** what is necessary?

 ####SSH configurations
-A `.ssh`-folder is needed which contains a ssh-key to access the GitHub-repositories.
+A `.ssh`-folder is needed inside the ```~/jenkins-config/```-folder which contains a ssh-key to access the GitHub-repositories.
 Either you generate a new key with `ssh-keygen` or you just copy the `~/.ssh` of the master.
 You have to add this key to your GitHub user (http://github.com/settings/ssh).
 This user should have read-access to all repositories you want to build.
 It is very important that 'github.com' belongs to the *known hosts*.
 Therefore the `.ssh`-folder should contain a ```known_hosts``` file.
 Whether 'github.com' is already known can be checked by entering:
 ```bash
 ssh-keygen -H -f <known_hosts_PATH> -F github.com